rcaelers/workrave-website/content/en/docs/breaks/breaks.md

 ![Daily Limit](/images/screenshots/daily.png)

 The `Postpone` button can be used to postpone the daily limit.
 You will reminded again in a few minutes, The `Skip` button can be used to skip the daily limit for this day.
-You will not be reminded again.
+You will not be reminded again until the next day.